Skip to main content

 Yes.
 An owner or operator of a drycleaner may purchase environmental liability coverage from the DERT Fund if the following eligibility criteria are met:

-• a site investigation designed to identify soil and groundwater contamination resulting from the release of a drycleaning solvent has been completed for the drycleaning facility to be insured and the site investigation has been found adequate by the Council before July 1, 2020 or by Illinois EPA on or after that date;
+• a site investigation designed to identify soil and groundwater contamination resulting from the release of a drycleaning solvent has been completed for the drycleaning facility to be insured and the site investigation has been found adequate by the Fund;

 • the drycleaning facility is participating in and meets all drycleaning compliance program requirements adopted by the Illinois Pollution Control Board pursuant to Section 12 of the DERT Fund Act;